thuc-moreh/FastConvMAE_Moreh/README.md

 ```bash
 python main_pretrain.py
 ```
 The training log of 20 epochs is saved at `training_log_HAC9.txt`.

-Note:
+Notes:
 - The training time of the first iteration on Moreh and Nvidia machines are roughly the same (3.5-4s), but on subsequent iterations NVIDIA VM only takes roughly 0.9s, while Moreh VM takes roughly 2,7s (3 times slower).
 - Max memory usage on NVIDIA VM is 34032, while that of Moreh is 47156
 - The learning rate and training loss convergence behaviors are roughly similar on both machines (depending on parameters initialization)